Age Divisions:

 Routines with tumble passes out of multiple turns, tucks and multiple switching leaps will also be considered advanced.

-With our DECAdistinctive method of adjudication, dancers and their choreographers get more genre-specific technique scores plus they are guaranteed to receive feedback from a pre-screened judge who is an expert in the genre they’re competing in -
+With our DECAdistinctive method of adjudication, dancers and their choreographers get more genre-specific technique scores plus they are guaranteed to receive feedback from a pre-screened judge who is an expert in the genre they’re competing in - because we staff every judge’s panel to ensure it.
+ACRO, TAP, + HIP HOP INCLUDED!
+For a detailed description of our distinctive scoring system with weighted technique scores, please click here.

 Every routine will be scored by four judges.
 Each judge will have a total score of 75 points.
+New for 2025, our scoring breakdown has evolved to reflect judges feedback and the talking points our educators feel is most important for dancers to receive at our events.

 Adjudication Breakdown:

-Technique: 25
+Technique: 35

-Level of Difficulty: 10
+Execution of choreography: 10

-Age Appropriateness: 5
+Age appropriateness*: 5

 The technique score from the judge that specializes in each specific genre carries a higher rank in the overall tabulation - and their critique is even offered live for soloists in that category.
 For instance, a group jazz routine will receive critiques and scores from all four judges, but the technique score from the judge designated to the jazz genre carries more weight.
 If the piece is a solo, in addition to the weighted technique score from the jazz judge, the dancer receives 30-45 seconds of live feedback from that jazz-specific judge.